 It is especially recommended to bring your own trekking boots.
 Worn trekking boots can avoid any potential problems for buying new shoes.
 You can buy everything else in Kathmandu you need for hiking, from down jackets to water bottles.
 There are a variety of genuine brand-name shops, and there are many counterfeit products but good quality to choose from.

 What kind of trekking boots do I need?

 You should bring a pair of comfortable trekking boots, strong and durable.
 It should have a thick sole, preferably made of durable material and it should protect your ankle.
 Especially when passing high altitudes, there may be some snow, so it is good to be prepared for various conditions.
-In any outdoor store made of leather or synthetic materials, there are a variety of styles to choose from, so you can decide for yourself which is more comfortable.
+In any outdoor-gear store, there are a variety of boots' styles to choose from, so you can decide for yourself which is more comfortable.

 How long do we hike every day?